 Item Data 1 Contractor PARS Flat Files.
-Please provide applicable data in the 7 flat file tabs in RED and labelled as WBS, OBS, COST, SCHEDULE, LOGIC, RESOURCES, and IPMR as specified in the DOE PARS Flat File Format dated February 8, 2018 (PARS Flat File Format - v1_1 20180208.xlsx).
-The other 14 flat file tabs may be future options that would replace many artifacts in section B. (Double click paper-clip icon next to file name below.)
-ECRSOP App F Data Call Final (2018-08-31) Time phased data is to be provided for the three reporting months requested; each time phased file requested shall contain the complete time phasing for the object (CA, WP, PP, SLPP).
+Please provide applicable data in the 7 flat file tabs in RED and labelled as WBS, OBS, COST, SCHEDULE, LOGIC, RESOURCES, and IPMR as specified in the DOE PARS Flat File Format dated February 8, 2018 ( PARS Flat File Format - v1_1 20180208.xlsx § To view the PARS Flat File Format file, download the ECRSOP and open it in a pdf viewer, e.g. Adobe.
+Click on the paperclip next to the filename above.
+The other 14 flat file tabs may be future options that would replace many artifacts in section B. Time-phased data is to be provided for the three reporting months requested; each time phased file requested shall contain the complete time phasing for the object (CA, WP, PP, SLPP).
 For example: Assuming a 30-month project with months 11, 12, and 13 being the three requested reporting months Month 11 reporting period snapshot - contains BCWS/ETC for months 1-30 and BCWP/ACWP for 11 months Month 12 reporting period snapshot - contains BCWS/ETC for months 1-30 and BCWP/ACWP for 12 months Month 13 reporting period snapshot - contains BCWS/ETC for months 1-30 and BCWP/ACWP for 13 months The flat files are from the contractor's schedule and cost processors.
 The specific files are Work Breakdown Structure, Cost, Schedule, Schedule Logic, Schedule Resource, Organizational Breakdown Structure, and IPMR/CPR Header from the previous PARS flat file formats.
 2 Please provide a report from the cost tool with total project BCWS, BCWP, ACWP, BAC, EAC by period for verification of the flat files in number 1.
 3 Baseline and forecast IMS .xer formats for the periods specified.
 If three months are requested, then there are six individual .xer submissions per project.
 Please also include any other schedules such as field level, daily, plan of the month etc. The file format for these subsidiary schedules may vary.
 4 Please provide a complete data dictionary for both schedule and cost (items 1 and 3) exports.
-Key requirements for these data dictionaries include: 1) Every data field in the schedule and cost tool must be explained.
-If a field is not Every data field in the schedule and cost tool must be explained.
-If a field is not meaningful, then please state "no meaning".
-For data fields with complex coding structures, define the meaning of digits within the structure.
+Key requirements for these data dictionaries include:1) Every data field in the schedule and cost tool must be explained.
+If a field is not meaningful, then please state "no meaning".2) For data fields with complex coding structures, define the meaning of digits within the structure.
 For example, a WP ID field may reference the first 3 digits as the CA, the second three digits as the OBS, and the third digits as the WP.
 In this example, each of the three-digit fields within the single structure should be defined.
-Please also include descriptions for any codes that are used to identify LOE EVT, SVTs, Schedule Margin, WBS, and OBS as applicable, and instructions regarding how to extract data using these codes for use in determining schedule analysis integrity.
-Without this identification the onsite portion of the review may be unnecessarily extended due to false flags observed in the analysis results.
-3) Please explain the process of importing and integrating the schedule into the cost tool.
-Explain specifically how each is mapped to each other, which data fields in the schedule are mapped to which fields in the cost tool, and the definitions in each and whether they are the same.
-4) Please explain any enterprise level codes used, as these do not automatically load from an .XER import.
-5) Please provide any notes that would facilitate the review team's understanding of the flat file submission and the data analysis.
+Please also include descriptions for any codes that are used to identify